-It is best to place nesting boxes in position well before birds begin nesting in spring.
-This will increase the chance of the birds finding and using the boxes; it may also provide them some late winter protection.
-In most areas if you set out nesting boxes before the end of February, they’ll be there in plenty of time for house-hunting birds.
+It's best to place nesting boxes in position well before birds begin nesting in spring.
+This will increase the chance of the birds finding and using the boxes.
+It may also provide them some late-winter protection.
+In most areas, if you set out nesting boxes before the end of February, they’ll be there in plenty of time for house-hunting birds.

 Although setting up nesting boxes well before spring is the best way to ensure occupancy, it is never too late, or really too early, to set up your nesting boxes.
 Some species may not begin nesting until later in spring or even until summer.
 Fall-installed nesting boxes may provide refuge from winter weather.